jassoncodes/react-academind/s10-context-api-useReducer/readme.md

 }
 ```

-> Although the default approach approach to use to access a context value is by using the useContext hook because is easier, it provides a cleaner code and is easier to read.
+> Although the default approach to access a context value is by using the useContext hook because is easier, it provides a cleaner code and is easier to read.

 ### Link the context to the state